Skip to content

 ITC Restrictions and Reversals

-• Food and beverages, outdoor catering, beauty treatment, health services, etc.
+• Also, ITC is not allowed for food and beverages, outdoor catering, beauty treatments, health services, and similar items.

-• Membership of clubs, health and fitness centers
+• Memberships in clubs and health and fitness centers are included.

-• Rent-a-cab, life insurance, health insurance (with specific exceptions)
+• Rent-a-cab services, life insurance, and health insurance are also covered, though with specific exceptions.

-• Works contract services for construction of immovable property (with specific exceptions)
+• Works contract services tied to the construction of immovable property are included, again with certain exceptions.

 Effective ITC management is crucial for GST optimization